-- The vice provost for undergraduate programs will maintain records of all academic integrity violations.
+- 1. The Office of the Provost designee will maintain records of all academic integrity violations.
 These records are used to keep account of repeated student offenses, provide aggregated data of academic integrity issues at the university, and provide data to departments on campus that need information about violations.
-The vice provost office will retain such records for seven years after the student's graduation or separation from the university and will reveal their contents to others only with the written approval of the student or if required by law.
-A copy of the letter documenting a violation will also be kept in the student's Student Life file. - 2.
-When the Office of the Vice Provost for Undergraduate Programs receives a report that an academic integrity policy violation has been established, that office checks the files to determine if the student has a previous violation.
-If so, the vice provost for undergraduate programs will forward the violation records to the dean of the school or college of the student's major, who may assign a further sanction for the repeated offense.
-In the case of a student with an undeclared major, the vice provost may assign a further sanction.
+The Office of the Provost designee will retain such records for seven (7) years after the student's graduation or separation from the university and will reveal their contents to others only with the written approval of the student or if required by law.
+A copy of the letter documenting a violation will also be kept in the student's Student Affairs file. - 2.
+When the Office of the Provost designee receives a report that an academic integrity policy violation has been established, that office checks the files to determine if the student has a previous violation.
+If so, the Office of the Provost designee will forward the violation records to the dean of the school of the student's major who may assign a further sanction for the repeated offense.
+In the case of a student with an undeclared major, the Office of the Provost designee may assign a further sanction.
 The standard sanction for a repeated offense is suspension or dismissal from the university.